White Noise App Support and FAQ Information

-White Noise Pro v6 improved the quality of the original 40 stock sounds and added another 10 for a total of 50 HD sounds.
+White Noise Pro for mobile and White Noise/White Noise Free for desktop replaced the original 40 sounds with 50 brand-new HD quality sounds.
 These new sounds are superior in every way especially if you use headphones because they are in full stereo.
 If you still prefer the original stock sounds then you can download them from the White Noise Market app or website.
 Inside the catalog just tap the Info button on any of the original 40 sounds and then select “Download Original” which will take you to the download page in the market app or website.

 17. How do I launch the White Noise apps from another app such as an app launcher?